Tips on How to Travel with Back Pain

 This is my second savior.
 My back support pillow goes with me for every trip we take.
 I place my back support pillow on my car and airplane seat and it is a night and day difference of preventing back pain when I travel.
 The back support pillow helps arch your back and provides you with better posture than slouching in your seat for a long period of time.
 In fact, I would suggest having a back support pillow in your personal car in addition to when you are traveling.
 I have had my back support pillow for three years and have put it through the ringer from every day use, to backpacking throughout Europe for 3 months and safari drives in South Africa – it is still in perfect shape.

-We hope these tips on traveling with back pain will help relieve and prevent the pain on your next trip.
-If you have any suggestions, we would love to hear them.
-We are always looking for more ways to make traveling with back pain easy and pain free.
+I hope these tips on traveling with back pain will help relieve and prevent the pain on your next trip.
+If you have any suggestions, I would love to hear them.
+I am always looking for more ways to make traveling with back pain easy and pain free.